microsoft/genaiscript/packages/demoapps/cards21.py.slides.md

 ---

-### Slide 6: Dealer Class
+### Slide: Dealer Class

-- The Dealer class represents the dealer in the game.
-- It has methods to receive a card and decide whether to draw a card.
+The `Dealer` class represents the dealer in the game.
+It keeps track of the dealer's hand of cards and provides methods to receive a card and decide whether to draw another card.

 ```python
 class Dealer: